 - Flexible scheduling—fixes can be scheduled at regular intervals or duty cycled depending on day or season.

-- Many locations possible—hundreds achievable per day for a higher resolution track.
+- Many locations possible—hundreds of locations achievable per day for a higher resolution track.

 - Highly Customizable Data Collection and Transmitting Schedule—users can customize and prioritize data transmissions.
 Deployments can be tailored to achieve unique experimental objectives.
 Flexible transmissions provide the ability to extend the life of the tag by focusing on specific seasons or times of the year.